nextcloud/end_to_end_encryption_rfc/RFC.md

 The following steps are required to create, update, delete files of an end-to-end encrypted folder.
 1. Lock folder
 2. Check for changes in the encrypted folder.
 If not current, get latest metadata file.
+3. Decrypt the metadata file
+4. Check that the sharing array is encrypted with the latest metadata key, otherwise abort and notify user
-3. Perform specific steps to create/update/delete files
+5. Perform specific steps to create/update/delete files
     * Create new files:
         1. Generate a new 128-bit encryption key for the file and encrypt it using AES/GCM/NoPadding.
         2. Create new random identifier by generating a random UUID and removing the dash (`-`).
 The identifier must follow `/^[0-9a-fA-F]{32}$/`